IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Print\Printers
 ```

 On the reproducible host, Procmon captured `DsmSvc` / `DeviceSetupManager.dll` calling `ZwCreateWnfStateName` during redirected-printer setup, and `spoolsv.exe` removing the session-specific redirected printer and `SWD\PRINTENUM` state during logoff.
+Delete operations were included in the capture, but no corresponding target-family `Notifications` deletion was observed.

-A comparison host currently does not reproduce the same WNF accumulation and retains a much larger historical `SWD\PRINTENUM` population.
-The reason for that host-to-host difference remains unknown.
+On the comparison host, a multi-user scan processed dozens of redirected `SWD\PRINTENUM` devices while allocating only a few new target states; a confirmed initial session with seven redirected printers produced four new states.
+Delete filters were also active there, with printer/SWD deletes observed but no target `Notifications` deletes in the analyzed interval.
+Current evidence therefore favors a reuse-versus-recreate difference rather than a simple healthy-logoff-delete versus failed-logoff-delete distinction.

 ## Actions not recommended